kpma1985/selfhosted/readme.md

 1. Initial setup
 1. Restic setup (w/ cronjobs for `backup.sh` and `remove-old.sh`)
 1. Run containers (Caddy and Authentik must be the first and second, respectively)
-    1. Caddy (use caddy-front here)
+    1. Caddy-ingress
+        1. Edit `hostmap.json` to include the domain name and any subdomains that will be used
+        1. Generate a `caddy-ingress.json` file using `reload-caddy-json.sh`
+        1. Bring up the ingress container
+    1. Caddy-docker-proxy
-        - run `docker network create caddy` before bringing the container up
+        - run `docker network create cdp` before bringing the container up
     1. Authentik
         - after bringing up authentik, create a user for yourself and another for `servers`
         - create a `headscalars` group and add any users that should be able to access the `headscale` server